alfayoumy/CRC/README.md

-# crc
-Implementation of Cyclic Redundancy Check
+# Implementation of Cyclic Redundancy Check